jamesho94/otterfi/content/profit/_index.md

 +++
-title= "Profit & Loss"
+title= "Profit"
-categories= "profit"
+banner= "Profit & Loss"
-primarycolors= "#3a7bd5"
+primarycolors= "#96deda"
-secondarycolors= "#00d2ff"
+secondarycolors= "#50c9c3"
-descriptions= "Objectively evaluate your financial situation through personal financial statements that will monitor your spending and calculate your net worth.
-Learn how to use financial metrics to gain insights and find areas of improvement." draft= false
+descriptions= "Objectively evaluate your financial health by creating personal balance sheets and income statements that will track your spending and calculate your net worth.
+Use financial metrics to discover trends and insights that will allow you to optimize your spending and monitor your progress towards goals." draft= false
 +++